rwakos/algorithms-php/README.md

 ### Tests
 Will be in the test folder

+Running on a console (full instruction):

+FullPathToPHPExec FullPathToPharFile --configuration FullPathToConfigFile NameOfTheClass FullPathToPHPFileTest --teamcity

 ### References
-Introduction to Algorithms, Thomas H. Cormen, LEISERSON, RIVEST and STEIN.
+Introduction to Algorithms, by Thomas H. Cormen, LEISERSON, RIVEST and STEIN.
 3rd Edition.

+Udemy: Coding Interview, by Stephen Grider

+Data Structures and Algorithms, by Mc Millan M